 Imagine what it would be like to walk into your ideal home and create that environment.
-Hosting a successful open house for realtors involves putting yourself in the shoes of the potential buyer.
+Hosting a successful open house for real estate agents involves putting yourself in the shoes of the potential buyer.
 Think about creating a welcoming first impression, and a great tip I use is remembering to consider each of the five senses: sight, sound, smell, taste, and touch.

 What will be the first thing a potential buyer sees when they walk in the door?
 Turn on that gas fireplace, set the table, have the home be spotless.
 A welcoming visual is one that appears clean, comfortable, beautiful, and relaxing.

 Homes are not always in optimal locations.
 Traffic right outside the door or a dog barking across the street will make potential buyers rethink the purchase no matter how beautiful the interior.
 A real estate agent hosting a successful open house will be one step ahead of potential problems.
 Sometimes soft relaxing music can mask the faint car noises in the background or make the dog in the distance blend into the background seeming not as bad as it would otherwise be.

 Real estate agents who want to host a successful open house toe a very fine line in the area of smell.
 While a home that smells badly should likely not have open public viewings, putting false scents into the air can be bad for those with allergies and make potential buyers feel that something is being hidden.

 Creating a welcoming environment can be as simple as boiling some spiced apple cider to serve on the stove during the Fall season or simply heating up appetizers in the home oven.
 Make any scent seem as though it is a genuine extension of the open house experience.